apache/pulsar/site2/doc-guides/contribution.md

 ## Documentation and website repos

-This chapter shows the organization of Pulsar documentation and website repos
+This chapter shows the organization of Pulsar documentation and website repos.

 ### Intro to doc and website repos